Arnór Elvarsson

 Biography

-I research how societies facilitate efficient and effective infrastructure planning.
+I research decision-making within infrastructure planning organisations, specifically related to the efficiency and effectiveness of their infrastructure planning processes.
 In my research I embrace digital tools to provide decision support for planning decisions made 10-30 years before infrastructure completion.
 At this point in time, decisions are made considering a high degree of future uncertainty.
 The research contributes analysis of organisational processes, governance structure and novel tools to make robust planning decisions bearing in mind uncertain land-use transport interactions.

 Interests